Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 By contrast, the tutors from GMAT focused test prep companies are fully trained to follow specific methods and strategies that have been proven to be successful year after year.
 That’s ultimately why our team trusts Manhattan Prep, Magoosh, and Princeton Review a little more than companies like Wyzant.

-With that said, however, the hourly rates you can get with Wyzant can be substantially lower than regular old test prep companies.
-Their rates vary from $30 per hour on the low-end all the way to up $200+ on the high-end.
+With that said, however, the hourly rates you can get with Wyzant can be substantially lower than regular old test prep companies (as low as $20 per hour).

 Plus, with Wyzant, you’ll likely be able to find a tutor in your area if you prefer in-person instruction.
 So there are definitely some nice perks with Wyzant; it’s not all negative.